All about Paper M2

 • Do not summarise the question again in your answer.
 Full waste of time.

-• Do not write full sentences, use bullet point style. you can also shorten the names of the applicant’s and inventions.
+• Do not write full sentences, you can use bullet point style. you can also shorten the names of the applicant’s and inventions.
 It is not only shorter for you but much easier to correct for the marker.

 • Remember to always read the question twice, plan your answer and not just start to write.
 This way, you can be sure that you actually answer the question and that your answer can be easily followed.